esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 teaching: 15
 exercises: 20
 questions:
-- "What are challenges for an agile way of working in research and how do I solve them?"
+- "What are challenges for an Agile way of working in research and how do I solve them?"
 objectives:
 - "Know how to do waterfall projects in an Agile way"
 - "Know how to deal with different expertise in a team"